sequentech/deployment-tool/doc/complete-deployment.md

     $ git clone https://github.com/agoravoting/agora-dev-box.git

+Note: sometimes the 'next' branch has important updates.
+In case you want to use the 'next' branch, do:

+    $ git checkout next

 ## Servers

 We need at least 3 servers to deploy a secure environment.
 We'll have two